Maurice Halperin: Academics

 In 1930, Halperin lectured at the Sorbonne while studying there.

-In 1935, Halperin traveled to Cuba with the League of American Writers to investigate possible human rights abuses.
-Sometime during this period, Halperin joined the Communist Party of the USA (CPUSA).
+In 1935, he traveled to Cuba with the League of American Writers to investigate possible human rights abuses.
+Sometime during this period, he joined the Communist Party of the USA (CPUSA).

 Halperin taught at the University of Oklahoma, with summer 1941 as visiting professor at the University of Florida.

 Government

 In late summer 1941, Halperin began working for the US federal government as a Latin American specialist.
-From 1941 to 1945, served as division chief (Latin America) in the Office of the Coordinator of Information, soon the Research Division of the Office of Strategic Services (OSS), and served as special assistant to Duncan Chapin Lee.
+From 1941 to 1945, he served as division chief (Latin America) in the Office of the Coordinator of Information, soon the Research Division of the Office of Strategic Services (OSS), and served as special assistant to Duncan Chapin Lee.

 During this period, he may have become an espionage agent and agreed to provide intelligence for the Joseph Stalin-era Soviet intelligence service, the NKVD.
 Halperin's alleged NKVD codename was "Hare."
 He became a member of the Golos spy network (operated by the NKVD's chief of American operations Gaik Ovakimian).

 With access to the OSS cable room, Halperin could secure copies of secret U.S. reports from any part of the world.
-Through the Golos spy network, Halperin provided Soviet intelligence with a large quantity of sensitive U.S. diplomatic dispatches, including reports from Ambassador John Gilbert Winant in London on the position of the Polish government-in-exile towards negotiations with Stalin, Turkey's foreign policy toward Romania, the State Department's instructions to the U.S. Ambassador to Spain, the U.S. embassy in Morocco's reports on that country's government, reports on the U.S. government's relationship with Vichy and Free French factions and persons in exile, reports of peace feelers from dissident Germans passed to the Vatican, U.S. attitudes towards Josip Broz Tito's Communist Front activities in Yugoslavia, and discussions between the Greek government and the United States regarding Soviet ambitions in the Balkans.
+Through the Golos spy network, he provided Soviet intelligence with a large quantity of sensitive U.S. diplomatic dispatches, including reports from Ambassador John Gilbert Winant in London on the position of the Polish government-in-exile towards negotiations with Stalin, Turkey's foreign policy toward Romania, the State Department's instructions to the U.S. ambassador to Spain, the U.S. embassy in Morocco's reports on that country's government, reports on the U.S. government's relationship with Vichy and Free French factions and persons in exile, reports of peace feelers from dissident Germans passed to the Vatican, U.S. attitudes towards Josip Broz Tito's Communist Front activities in Yugoslavia, and discussions between the Greek government and the United States regarding Soviet ambitions in the Balkans.
 Halperin also distorted OSS reports with false information in order to reflect the views of Stalin, the Soviet Union, and the Communist Party of the United States.

 After the OSS was dissolved in 1945, Halperin transferred to the State Department and worked as an adviser to United States Secretary of State Dean Acheson, again on Latin American affairs.
 Halperin was an advisor to the United Nations at the first conference in San Francisco (with Alger Hiss serving as acting secretary general).
 He helped establish a Hebrew language service for the UN, beamed to Palestine.

 In 1946 (or 1949), Halperin resigned from the State Department to take the position of chair of Latin American studies at Boston University.